HealthSamurai/fhir-fuse/USAGE.md

 docker-compose down
 ```

 **Note**: The fhir-fuse container requires privileged mode and access to `/dev/fuse` to mount the filesystem.
-The mounted filesystem will be available in the `./mnt` directory on your host machine.
+The mounted filesystem will be available in the `./mnt` directory on your host machine thanks to `rshared` bind propagation, which makes the FUSE mount inside the container visible on the host.

+For detailed information about how mount propagation works, see [MOUNT_PROPAGATION.md](MOUNT_PROPAGATION.md).

 ### Option 2: Using the mount script